carpentries-incubator/python-pandas-power-consumption/_episodes/04-pandas-statistics.md

 ~~~
 {: .output}

-Most statistics are excluded for non-numeric data types, but Pandas does provide information about the total number of observations, the number of uniquely occuring values, the most commonly occuring value, and the number of time the most commonly occuring value appears in the dataset.
+Some statistics are excluded for non-numeric data types, but Pandas does provide information about the total number of observations, the number of uniquely occuring values, the most commonly occuring value, and the number of time the most commonly occuring value appears in the dataset.